itskodinger/midia/README.md

 	<script src="{{asset('vendor/midia/midia.js')}}"></script>
 ```

-**Note:** Default, all files that are read and uploaded will be stored in the `storage/media` folder, you can change the location of the folders you want in `config/midia.php`.
+**Note:** Default, all files that are read and uploaded will be stored in the `storage/media` folder, so create a folder named `media` in the `storage` folder if you have not already created it or you can change the location of the folders you want in `config/midia.php`.

 # Integration
 Here we have documented how to use it with TinyMCE 4 and as a stand-alone button.
 But, you can also try it yourself to be integrated with other editors like: CKEditor, Summernote, etc.